Who’s behind the CACTUS?

 We are moving, constantly.
 Karlsruhe, Böblingen, Munich, Stuttgart and Paris are the stops, some repeatedly.
 So I learn to adjust to ever-changing conditions and to cut out dead wood.
 Furthermore, I understand that I can learn everything I want, even when the teachers say I never would.
 For example the French language (thank you for that Mr. Wenzel, it’s been a long time and you are forgiven).

-Despite this constant moving, I manage to pass my high school diploma within the stipulated time and to finish my mechanical engineering studies within 9 semesters in the fastest 1%.
+Despite this constant moving, I manage to pass my high school diploma within the stipulated time and to finish my mechanical engineering studies with reasonable marks within 9 semesters in the fastest 1%.
 So already back then, I was all about efficiency.

 1992 – 1999: Variety and continuity

 The first working years and even more moving.
 The names of the places are getting more illustrious.
 Eu in France (is THE town with 2 characters in French crosswords), Gochsheim and Aschaffenburg in Germany, Colmar back in France and Leonberg in Germany again.

 I’m gaining experience in the cycle, mechanical engineering and automotive industry.

 I’m realizing that I need variety in the job as well and move on as soon as I start feeling bored.

 1995 I get married.